ndemmel/INFO-201-Final/markdown/conclusion.md

   <br>
-  The 'Before 2016 Election' data was taken from the FBI's Uniform Crime Reporting (UCR) Program, which gave the average annual number of hate crimes per a 100K population for each state from __2010-15__.
+  The 'Before 2016 Election' data was taken from the FBI's Uniform Crime Reporting (UCR) Program, which gave the average annual number of hate crimes per a 100K population for each state from <i>2010-15</i>.
 The data recorded in this program are the crimes reported through law enforcement agencies.
-The 'After 2016 Election' data was recorded by the Southern Poverty Law Center (SPLC), which gave the number hate crimes per 100K people for the __10 days__ following the 2016 Presidential Election (Nov.
+The 'After 2016 Election' data was recorded by the Southern Poverty Law Center (SPLC), which gave the number hate crimes per 100K people for the
+  <i>10 days</i> following the 2016 Presidential Election (Nov.
 9-18, 2016).
   However, the data recorded by this organization were of all reported crimes (prosecutable) and incidents (non-prosecutable) from citizens.
   <br>
   <br>
   In this case, it is imperative to remember where data is coming from when